debalin/multiplayer-game-engine/README.md

 Now, I will go over the individual sections and show how the simple playground uses these engine components and builds a multiplayer experience.

+### Multithreading basics

+Before I go to the playground demonstrating my engine, I will cover this part separated-ly.
+I have kept this part isolated from the entire engine implementation because of its requirements.
+To run this part:

+  1. Go to `[root_dir]\fork_example`.
+  2. Run `javac .\ForkExample[x].java`, where `[x]` is a number from `1` to `4`.
+  3. Run `java ForkExample[x]`.

+I will go through the individual changes one by one:

+1. **ForkExample1.java**: First have taken the two thread model and expanded it to an arbitrary number of threads to be spawned.
+Then I have implemented the producer-consumer model with the skeleton that had been provided.
+Till now, there is no data structure that the producers and consumers work on really, but there is a producer which sleeps twice and wakes up and notifies other consumer threads.
+For this change I experimented with the `notify` call.
+I put an extra sleep before the consumer enters its `wait` such that the producer calls `notify` on any of them.
+ My test was to see whether `notify` calls get stored and are later delivered to anyone entering the monitor.
+ But as it turns out, the first time that the producer notifies the thread there is no one to listen to that `notify` call and hence it goes to waste.
+The Java API does not deliver that `notify` call at a later stage.
+ Also as the producer exits, there is no one to notify the consumers any more and hence the program goes into a perpetual wait state at that point.

+ 2. **ForkExample2.java**: For the second change, I have completed the producer consumer model with a data structure containing random numbers which get added by the producer and consumed (printed on the screen) by the consumer.
+All the consumers wait unless anybody is notifying them or if the array is empty.
+The producer on the other hand fills up the array, notifies some consumer and goes to sleep.
+The consumer wakes up and consumes a number and notifies another thread waiting in the monitor (it may be a producer or a consumer).
+This cycle continues.

+3. **ForkExample3.java**: For this change, I removed all the synchronized blocks around the data structure.
+This was possible because I have used `ConcurrentLinkedQueue`.
+I tried the program again and it gave the same output (only the consumer outputs are kept), thus showing me that those data structures are synchronized at an API level.
+Moreover, there is no wait and notify and instead, all the threads contest for production and consumption at the same time.
+This test, though not appropriate all the time (too much contention), will still work correctly.

+4. **ForkExample4.java**: For this change, I did something interesting and introduced barriers into our producer consumer model using `CyclicBarrier` in Java.
+If you have noticed in the earlier outputs, there was only one thread which woke up, consumed all the numbers and then went to sleep (because they could not get the lock for the data structure) and other threads went into starvation for that production iteration.
+Instead I introduced a barrier and tell every thread that it can only consume two numbers.
+Whenever it has finished consuming two numbers, it has to exit the consumption loop and wait in a barrier.
+This barrier expects `NUM_THREADS` number of threads to hit it.
+  This gives a chance for other threads to consume it and hit the barrier too.
+Once they all hit the barrier, the cycle of production and consumption starts again.
+This is noticeable in the output as one thread consumes only two numbers, and you would be able to see numbers being consumed by other threads.

 ### Networking Basics

 As mentioned before, the `GameServer` and `GameClient` are independent components of my engine.